• Skip to main content

 Sprinkling turbinado sugar on top of sweet corn muffins.

-When measuring flour for baking, I recommend using the “scoop and sweep” method to ensure proper measurements.
+When measuring flour, especially for baked goods, pancakes, and waffles, I recommend using the "scoop and sweep" method to ensure proper measurements.

 Use a spoon to scoop flour from your container into the measuring cups, being sure to overfill them a bit.
 Then, sweep across the top to level it off before adding to your recipe.